Modern Slavery Transparency Statement

 MODERN SLAVERY TRANSPARENCY STATEMENT FOR

-FISCAL YEAR ENDED JANUARY 31, 2021
+FISCAL YEAR ENDED JANUARY 31, 2023

-This statement is made pursuant to Section 54 of the U.K. Modern Slavery Act and the California Transparency in Supply Chains Act and outlines the efforts Victoria’s Secret & Co. has taken and is continuing to take to ensure that modern slavery is not present in our supply chain.
+This statement is made pursuant to Section 54 of the U.K. Modern Slavery Act and the California Transparency in Supply Chains Act and outlines the efforts Victoria’s Secret & Co.
+(VS&Co) has taken and is continuing to take to ensure that modern slavery is not present in our supply chain.

-Victoria’s Secret &Co. has a zero-tolerance policy regarding modern slavery.
+VS&Co has a zero-tolerance policy regarding modern slavery.
 Modern slavery includes forced, child, prison, indentured, bonded and slave labor as well as labor obtained through human trafficking.
-Human trafficking is defined as the recruitment, transportation, transfer, harboring or receipt of persons, by means of threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
+Human trafficking is defined as the recruitment, transportation, transfer, harboring or receipt of persons, by means of threat or use of force or other forms of coercion, abduction, fraud, deception, the abuse of power or a position of vulnerability or the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.

 STRUCTURE AND SUPPLY CHAIN